As remote and relatively small islands scattered across the North Atlantic ocean, unfortunately public transportation is not Azores‘ strongest point.

 Atlantico Line runs the only ferry to Flores.
 There is a very small ferry that runs between Flores and Corvo it may hold 10-15 passengers.

 Getting Around Each Island in the Azores

-Getting around within an island can be tricky.
+Getting around within each one of the islands can be tricky.

 Taxis can be expensive.
 If you’re going for this option, make sure you negotiate a price BEFORE.
 Private tour guides are even more costly.

 There is also a network of buses between the main towns in the larger islands but they’re not really reliable.
 You can try to get to know their schedules but the thing is that it doesn’t get you anywhere close to the main sights anyway.

 In face of this catastrophic scenario, I HIGHLY recommend getting your own wheels, preferably renting a car.
 However book early!
 The last two summers they were in a such a high demand there were days with no cars available to rent.
 I’d book the car rental at least 2 or 3 months in advance just in case.